k8redfern/cs2XX-ComputerArchitecture/site/topics/numbers/twos-complement.rst

     * Take the *complement* of each bit

-.. list-table:: All four bit values representable with the ones complement
+.. list-table:: All four bit values representable with the one's complement
     :widths: auto
     :align: center